aml2610/react-painter/README.md

 ## The problem

-You want a simple functionality to allow user to write/draw on image/ blank canvas with minimal size, then save the output to be uploaded to server/locally.
+You want a simple functionality to allow user to write/draw on image/ blank canvas, then save the output to be uploaded to server/locally.

 ## This solution